 As with so many inventions in the Industrial Revolution, Nancy Johnson’s device was a stepping-stone in the burgeoning technology of the treat.

-Before Nancy Johnson perfected her contraption, ice cream was made by the “pot freezer” method.
+Before she perfected her contraption, ice cream was made by the “pot freezer” method.
 You placed a metal pot inside a bin or bucket filled with ice.
 You added your ingredients to the inner pot and stirred like mad.
 That method was a lot of work with unpredictable, often lumpy results.

 Nancy Johnson’s hand cranked ice cream churn was simple, but elegantly genius.
 It consisted of concentric cylinders, a lid, a paddle and a crank.